lavanchukka/Sales-deals-Azure-Project/README.md

 # Dataset

-The sales deals data set is located on-premise(from maven analytics), dataset contais 5 csv files containing B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.
+The sales deals data set is located on-premise(from maven analytics), dataset has 5 csv files named accounts, products, sales teams, and sales opportunities, about a B2B sales pipeline data from a fictitious company that sells computers hardware.

-# In this project we will perform the following tasks:
+# In this project we will perform the following tasks

 1. Move on-premises data to the cloud using Azure Data Factory with a Self-Hosted Integration Runtime(IR).
 2. Integrate data factory with Git for version control.